fitz-cris/CS357_Final/README.md

 # CS357_Final
 Final Project for CS 357 at WCSU
 Created by Cris Fitzgerald
-Spring
+Spring 2020

+Uses:

-Uses arduino IDE
+-Arduino IDE

-Arduino Nano
+-Arduino Nano

-Xinda IR Remote
+-Xinda IR Remote

+-Two libraries:

+-Arduino-IRremote-master

+-Lock (Written by me)

 Video of it in action: https://youtu.be/jrQq4lBUvos